Friedrich Nietzsche: Professor at Basel (1869–1879)

 In 1873 Nietzsche began to accumulate notes that would be posthumously published as Philosophy in the Tragic Age of the Greeks.
 Between 1873 and 1876, he published four separate long essays: "David Strauss: the Confessor and the Writer", "On the Use and Abuse of History for Life", "Schopenhauer as Educator", and "Richard Wagner in Bayreuth".
 These four later appeared in a collected edition under the title Untimely Meditations.
 The essays shared the orientation of a cultural critique, challenging the developing German culture suggested by Schopenhauer and Wagner.
 During this time in the circle of the Wagners, he met Malwida von Meysenbug and Hans von Bülow.
 He also began a friendship with Paul Rée who, in 1876, influenced him into dismissing the pessimism in his early writings.
 He was deeply disappointed by the Bayreuth Festival of 1876, where the banality of the shows and baseness of the public repelled him.
 He was also alienated by Wagner's championing of "German culture", which Nietzsche felt a contradiction in terms, as well as by Wagner's celebration of his fame among the German public.
 All this contributed to his subsequent decision to distance himself from Wagner.

 With the publication in 1878 of Human, All Too Human (a book of aphorisms ranging from metaphysics to morality to religion), a new style of Nietzsche's work became clear, highly influenced by Afrikan Spir's Thought and Reality and reacting against the pessimistic philosophy of Wagner and Schopenhauer.
 Nietzsche's friendship with Deussen and Rohde cooled as well.
 In 1879, after a significant decline in health, Nietzsche had to resign his position at Basel and was pensioned.
-Since his childhood, various disruptive illnesses had plagued him, including moments of shortsightedness that left him nearly blind, migraine headaches, and violent indigestion.
+Beginning in his childhood, various disruptive illnesses had plagued him, including moments of shortsightedness that left him nearly blind, migraine headaches, and violent indigestion.
 The 1868 riding accident and diseases in 1870 may have aggravated these persistent conditions, which continued to affect him through his years at Basel, forcing him to take longer and longer holidays until regular work became impractical.